Welcome to today's edition of the Rush 24-7 podcast.

 They very well might.

-And that will give mush brained Robert Redford, which is hard for me to say.
+And that will give mush-brained Robert Redford, which is hard for me to say.

-I like Bob Redford.
+I like Barb Redford.

-I enjoyed Butcasting the Sundance Kid.
+I enjoyed Butch Cassidy and the Sundance Kid.

-And the sting.
+And the Sting.

 Okay, maybe not much else.